-- Skill to read and retain large amounts of information and draw from this information to critically analyze and problem solve. - Ability to distinguish standard patient responses from non-standard responses and plan interventions accordingly using critical thinking.
-Also possess judgment to know when to call for assistance from other members of healthcare team.
+- Skill to read and retain large amounts of information and draw from this information to critically analyze and problem solve. - Possess found Nurse Anesthesia knowledge and apply new concepts, theories, and evidencebased practice guidelines to explore alternative methods to provide patient care.